Black-and-white ruffed lemur

 At the Detroit Zoo

-Female Fleur arrived in 2008 and, that year, gave birth to twins, male Aloke (“shadow” in Malagasy) and female Alina (“night” in Malagasy).
-In 2010, Fleur welcomed another daughter, Kintana (“star” in Malagasy).
-These critically endangered tree-dwelling primates can be seen outdoors as well as indoors in their habitat near the Japanese macaques.
+Female Fleur arrived in 2008 and a year later, gave birth to twins, male Aloke ("shadow" in Malagasy) and female Alina ("night" in Malagasy).
+In 2010 she welcomed another daughter Kintana ("star" in Malagasy).
+Alina is the largest lemur and is described as "bossy" while the other three are characterized as sweet and loving.
+The four are highly vocal and, without notice, break into raucous roars.
+Don't let their wild calls fool you; the lemurs are gentle in nature and their calls are for the purpose of communicating with one another.
+These critically endangered tree-dwelling primates can be seen outdoors as well as indoors in their habitat that they share with the ring-tailed lemurs near the Japanese macaques.

 The black-and-white ruffed lemur has long limbs and a long tail.
 Large patches of black and white color its coat.
 Thick tufted hair frames its face and bright yellow eyes.